 Another major challenge for real estate is affordable housing.
 According to CNBC, the housing shortage is enormous – the USA is short more than 5 million homes.
-With thousands of individuals under 40 struggling with debts and rising healthcare costs, even modestly priced real estate becomes less and less affordable for them.
-Due to customized energy management, the IoT technology allows real estate companies to cut their costs on utilities.
-As a result, companies can provide better price offerings for tenants, thereby generating more customers.
+With thousands of individuals under 40 struggling with debts and rising healthcare costs, even modestly priced real estate becomes less and less affordable.
+Due to customized energy management, IoT technology allows real estate companies to cut their costs on utilities.
+As a result, companies can provide better price offerings for tenants, generating more customers.

 Computer monitoring of lighting and HVAC systems makes it easy for property managers of offices and large buildings to be preemptive of maintenance, ultimately saving on larger repair bills.
 These cost-saving measures attract major real estate investors and real estate investment trusts.

-Property can suffer from a variety of incidents such as fires, floods, or burglary.
-Whether natural or human-caused, such incidents can severely damage property and pose a threat to well-being.
+Property can suffer from various incidents, such as fires, floods, or burglary.
+Whether natural or human-caused, such incidents can severely damage property and threaten well-being.

 For many buyers, eco-friendliness is one of the factors that influence their decision-making.
 There is a correlation between climate change concerns and the use of smart home technology.
-Among those very concerned about climate change, 64% have a smart home device.
+Among those concerned about climate change, 64% have a smart home device.
 In comparison, only 42% of those who aren’t that concerned use such technologies.
-So, there is a demand for an eco-friendly property built and maintained with attention to the environment.
+So, eco-friendly property is demanded to be built and maintained with attention to the environment.

-Heat, electricity, and water usage within the building determines its impact on the environment.
-Therefore, optimizing property’s maintenance and resource consumption is vital for environmentally-conscious owners.
+Heat, electricity, and water usage within the building determine its environmental impact.
+Therefore, optimizing property maintenance and resource consumption is vital for environmentally-conscious owners.
 Smart home technologies improve control over the use of water and energy.
 In other words, IoT-powered homes are more sustainable.